Junpengalaitp/Algorithm-Data-Structure/markdown/binary tree.md

   decrement k by 1 and continue the inorder traversal

 ### LC 450.
 Delete Node in a BST
-* if current root value != key, recurse on left or right child, depending on the root value less or greater than root value.
+* if current root value != key, recurse on left or right child(root.left = (recurse on left), root.right = (recurse on right)), depending on the root value less or greater than root value.
 * if current root value == key, if current root is a leaf node, remove it.
 * if the current root has no left child, return right child
 * if the current root has no right child, return left child